teefisher2k20/HunyuanVideo-1.5/README.md

 If you develop/use HunyuanVideo-1.5 in your projects, welcome to let us know.

 - **ComfyUI** - [ComfyUI](https://github.com/comfyanonymous/ComfyUI): A powerful and modular diffusion model GUI with a graph/nodes interface.
 ComfyUI supports HunyuanVideo-1.5 with various engineering optimizations for fast inference.
+Workflow templates are hosted on [ComfyUI-Workflows-templates](https://github.com/Comfy-Org/workflow_templates/tree/main/templates).

 - **Community-implemented ComfyUI Plugin** - [comfyui_hunyuanvideo_1.5_plugin](https://github.com/yuanyuan-spec/comfyui_hunyuanvideo_1.5_plugin): A community-implemented ComfyUI plugin for HunyuanVideo-1.5, offering both simplified and complete node sets for quick usage or deep workflow customization, with built-in automatic model download support.